metasnf: Meta Clustering with Similarity Network Fusion in R: Imputation of missing data as a meta clustering parameter

 \section{Imputation of missing data as a meta clustering parameter}

 The influence of imputation on the generated space of cluster solutions can be examined easily in \pkg{metasnf}.
-One approach is to generate separate solutions matrices for each imputation of the data, label those solutions matrices to keep track of the original imputation, stack the solutions matrices into a single data frame, and proceed with the rest of the clustering workflow as usual.
+One approach is to generate separate solutions data frames for each imputed version of the data, then combine those solutions data frames and proceed with the rest of the meta clustering pipeline as usual.